bvasilop/MS-Leap-Resume/resume.md

 ### Seattle, WA  11/2017 – 08/2018
 #### Ilios Garden Supply Company <http://iliosgarden.org/>

-•	Designed and Implemented all UI components for e-commerce website.
+•	Designed and implemented all UI components for e-commerce website.

 •	Worked with multiple clients on website creation.